cocos/cocos-engine/EngineErrorMap.md

 [Physics][Ammo]: changing the mesh is not supported after the initialization is completed

+### 9630

+[Physics]: A dynamic rigid body can not have the following collider shapes: Terrain, Plane, Mesh and Simplex.
+Node name: %s

 ### 10001

 The sub-mesh contains %d vertices, which beyonds the capability (%d vertices most) of renderer of your platform.